 Designing a restaurant loss prevention strategy is a vital aspect of running a profitable business.
-Whether you run an established chain, or an up-and-coming restaurant, ignoring preventable sources of profit loss can derail the outlook of any business.
-This day and age, a successful restaurant LP strategy revolves around two things:
+Whether you run an established chain or an up-and-coming restaurant, ignoring preventable sources of profit loss can derail the outlook of any business.
+In this day and age, a successful restaurant LP strategy revolves around two things:

 Whether you are implementing a new loss prevention program or looking to revamp your current LP initiatives, these 9 restaurant loss prevention tips form a baseline to help you kick-start the process.